BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/forces.md

 You have the ability to create radial explosions & gravitational forces.

-The forces are never applied to impostors that have mass equal 0 (the ground for example).
+The forces are never applied to bodies that have mass equal 0 (the ground for example).

 ```javascript
 var physicsHelper = new BABYLON.PhysicsHelper(scene);